 We develop, manufacture and market a family of tissue care products that cure infections and, through a separate mechanism of action, enhance healing while reducing the need for antibiotics.
 Infection is a serious potential complication in both chronic and acute wounds, and controlling infection is a critical step in wound healing.
 Our platform technology, called Microcyn®, is a proprietary solution of electrically charged oxychlorine small molecules designed to treat a wide range of organisms that cause disease (pathogens).
-These include viruses, fungi, spores and antibiotic-resistant strains of bacteria, such as methicillin-resistant Staphylococcus aureus, or MRSA, and vancomycin-resistant Enterococcus, or VRE, in wounds, as well as Clostridium difficile (C. diff), a highly contagious bacteria spread by human contact.
+These include viruses, fungi, spores and antibiotic-resistant strains of bacteria, such as methicillin-resistant Staphylococcus aureus, or MRSA, and vancomycin-resistant Enterococcus, or VRE, in wounds, as well as Clostridium difficile, or C. diff, a highly contagious bacteria spread by human contact.

 We do not have the necessary regulatory approvals to market Microcyn in the United States as a drug.
-In the United States, our device product does, however, have six clearances as a 510(k) medical device for the following summary indications:
+In the United States, our device product does, however, have seven clearances as a 510(k) medical device for the following summary indications:

-- 1) moistening and lubricating absorbent wound dressings for traumatic wounds requiring a prescription; - 2) moistening and debriding acute and chronic dermal lesions requiring a prescription; - 3) moistening absorbent wound dressings and cleaning minor cuts as an over-the-counter product; - 4) management of exuding wounds such as leg ulcers, pressure ulcers, diabetic ulcers and for the management of mechanically or surgically debridement of wounds in a gel form and required as a prescription; - 5) debridement of wounds, such as stage I-IV pressure ulcers, diabetic foot ulcers, post surgical wounds, first and second degree burns, grafted and donor sites as a preservative, which can kill listed bacteria such as MRSA & VRE and required as a prescription; and - 6) as a hydrogel, for management of wounds including itch and pain relief associated with dermal irritation, sores, injuries and ulcers of dermal tissue as a prescription.
+- 1) Moistening and lubricating absorbent wound dressings for traumatic wounds requiring a prescription; - 2) Moistening and debriding acute and chronic dermal lesions requiring a prescription; - 3) Moistening absorbent wound dressings and cleaning minor cuts as an over-the-counter product; - 4) Management of exuding wounds such as leg ulcers, pressure ulcers, diabetic ulcers and for the management of mechanical or surgical debridement of wounds in a gel form and required as a prescription; - 5) Debridement of wounds, such as stage I-IV pressure ulcers, diabetic foot ulcers, post-surgical wounds, first- and second-degree burns, grafted and donor sites as a preservative, which can kill listed bacteria such as MRSA & VRE and required as a prescription; - 6) As a hydrogel, for management of wounds including itch and pain relief associated with dermal irritation, sores, injuries and ulcers of dermal tissue as a prescription.
 As an over-the-counter product, the hydrogel is intended to relieve itch and pain from minor skin irritations, lacerations, abrasions and minor burns.
-It is also indicated for management of irritation and pain from minor sunburn.
+It is also indicated for management of irritation and pain from minor sunburn; and - As a hydrogel, for management and relief of burning, itching and pain experienced with various types of dermatoses including atopic dermatitis and radiation dermatitis.

-We do not have the necessary regulatory clearance or approval to market Microcyn in the U.S. as a medical device for an antimicrobial or wound healing indication.
-In the future we expect to apply with the FDA for clearance as an antimicrobial in a liquid and a hydrogel form and as conducive to wound healing via a 510(k) medical device clearance.
+We do not have the necessary regulatory clearance or approval to market Microcyn in the U.S. as a medical device with an antimicrobial or wound healing indication.
+In the future we expect to apply with the FDA for clearance as an antimicrobial in a liquid and a hydrogel form and as conducive to wound healing.

 Outside the United States, our product has a CE Mark device approval in Europe for debriding, irrigating and moistening acute and chronic wounds in comprehensive wound treatment by reducing microbial load and creating a moist environment.
 In Mexico, we are approved as a drug for antiseptic treatment of wounds and infected areas.
-In India, our technology has a drug license for cleaning and debriding in wound management, while in China there is a medical device approval by the State Food and Drug Administration for reducing the propagation of microbes in wounds and creating a moist environment for wound healing.
+In India, our technology has a drug license for cleaning and debriding in wound management.
+In China, we have obtained a medical device approval by the State Food and Drug Administration for reducing the propagation of microbes in wounds and creating a moist environment for wound healing.